CollaboraOnline/alfresco-collabora-online/README.md

 The document will be opened in an iFrame.
 Many users can open the same document at the same time.

+## About Jeci

+This project is maintained by [Jeci](https://jeci.fr) a french company that specializes in Free and Open Source technologies (FLOSS).

+For any question or professional services, please send us an email info@jeci.fr

 ## Compilation

 You can clone the project and compile all projects :